 Following issuance of the EPA Report, the EPA sent the Company a Notice of Potential Liability for a cleanup of the elevated lead levels at the Property, and a proposed administrative consent order seeking the Company's agreement to conduct such a cleanup.
 On April 9, 2008, the Company submitted a response suggesting that the Company conduct additional soil testing, which the EPA has approved, to determine what type of cleanup might be appropriate.
+The additional soil testing commenced on July 21, 2008 and is still in process.

-The EPA also advised the Company that, because elevated arsenic levels were detected at six locations at the Property during the EPA's testing for lead, at the suggestion of the Agency for Toxic Substances and Disease Registry (ATSDR), the EPA is further analyzing for potentially elevated arsenic levels the samples it previously collected.
+The EPA also advised the Company that, because elevated arsenic levels were detected at six locations at the Property during the EPA's testing for lead, at the suggestion of the Agency for Toxic Substances and Disease Registry (ATSDR), the EPA further analyzed for potentially elevated arsenic levels the samples it previously collected.
+As a result of that analysis, the Company engaged a laboratory to analyze those samples for elevated arsenic levels.
+In light of these results, the additional soil testing the Company is conducting will test for arsenic as well as lead.

 As a result of these circumstances, the Company decided not to open the Property until these issues can be resolved.
-In addition, although the potential costs and most appropriate method of addressing the environmental issues at the Property are uncertain, based upon information to date, a liability of approximately \$0.3 million for future estimated costs was accrued in the first quarter of 2008.
+In addition, although the potential costs and most appropriate method of addressing the environmental issues at the Property are uncertain, based upon information to date, a liability of approximately \$0.6 million for future estimated costs has been accrued for as of June 30, 2008 and included in property operating expenses.
+Based on the information currently available to the Company, the Company expects to be able to re-open the Property in time for the 2009 season.